Overview of Grad Support

 What the Writing Center can do

-• Give you access to peers and collaborators to talk through your ideas
+• Give you ready access to welcoming peers and collaborators to talk through your ideas

 • Provide feedback on whether or not you are expressing ideas the way you intend